 One of the top needed jobs is working as an HVAC technician.
-Learn more about what they do, how to become one and about how much you can expect to make.
+Learn more about what they do, how to become one and about how much you can expect to receive.

 What Is an HVAC Technician?